HOME

 EXTREME ICE

-National Geographic Special - On a remote island in the Black Sea, scientists dig up what is possibly the greatest archaeological find in the history of Christianity; an exquisite marble box holding what could be the bones of John the Baptist, the man who baptized Christ.
-It sounds almost too good to be true… Enter a team of top scientists to do the unthinkable; drill into the sacred bones to find out the truth.
+National Geographic Special - On a remote island in the Black Sea, scientists dig up what the suspect could be one of the greatest archaeological finds in the history; an exquisite marble box holding the reputed bones of John the Baptist, the man who baptized Christ.
+Enter a team of top scientists to do the unthinkable; drill into the sacred bones to find out the truth.

 National Geographic Explorer - A tuft of tangled human hair is dug out of Greenland's permafrost.
 From these 4,000-year-old threads of evidence, scientists attempt the impossible: to be the first to reconstruct the identity of a Stone Age human.
 From the scraps of DNA, an ancient face appears.
 But as they crack this genetic code, they find far more than they bargained for, and the discovery threatens to overturn our long-held idea of how humans populated the earth.

-National Geographic 2-hour special - Over the 20th and 21st centuries, the rise of our civilization has seemed unstoppable.
-But could our modern, industrialized civilization fall apart like great ancient ones before us?
-Two hundred years from now will scientists find evidence that we followed a recipe for disaster similar to that of the Maya or the Romans?
-To understand a potential collapse, this 2-hour special imagines it has already happened.
-Its the year 2210 and a group of scientists embark on an expedition to figure out what brought us down.
+National Geographic 2-hour special - Over the 20th and 21st centuries, the rise of our modern, industrialized civilization has seemed unstoppable.
+But could it one day fall apart like the Maya, Anasazi, or Roman Empire?
+Pulitzer Prize winning author, Jared Diamond, explores how our civilization could be heading to a potential collapse, projecting into the year 2210 as future scientists try to figure out what brought us down.

 PBS NOVA - Follows photojournalist James Balog into the amazing world of ice as he documents the disappearance of frozen landscapes that took thousands of years to form.
 Balog braves treacherous terrain to site his cameras and record the unfolding drama.
 Remarkable time-lapse footage reveals massive glaciers and ice sheets splitting apart, collapsing, and disappearing at a rate that has scientists alarmed.